Chandni97/SmartHomeAutomation/README.md

 1. In the Overview view of your app, under Connections, click the Internet of Things Platform service.
 1. Click Launch to open the Watson IoT Platform dashboard
 1. The IBM Watson IoT Platform dashboard is displayed, which is a service that is independent of the IBM Cloud.
 An organization ID is assigned to your app, and you will need this ID later when developing the app.
-1. On the left menu, which pops out when you hover over it, click o Apps.
+1. On the left menu, which pops out when you hover over it, click on Apps.
 1. Create an API key for standard application, copy the authentication key and token and paste it in the env file as shown below.
 ```
 IOT_PLATFORM_ORG={your_organisation_id}